ThenerzZ/very-simple-clock/README.md

 # very-simple-clock
-on linux just double-click on the clock file on windows it wont work unless you recompile it etc...
+on linux just double-click on the clock file, on windows it wont work unless you recompile it etc...